jackcasey/atom-spacemacs-evil-keys/README.md

 Adds sequence-style key-bindings with space as the leader key for a bunch of commands.
 These are based on and, where possible, identical to the default evil mode key-bindings found in spacemacs.

 This package includes key-bindings for various built in atom operations and for some third party plugins that I use.
+(Most of which are by the marvellous [t9md](https://atom.io/users/t9md))

 * vim-mode-plus
 * atom-fuzzy-grep